 Consider The Genre

 I've stressed that every mix is different.
 No specific EQ moves are appropriate 100% of the time.

 However, certain mixing trends span across specific music genres (and even periods of time in music production).
-For example, beyond the instrumentation and arrangement differences, a bebop jazz record will be mixed much differently than a thrash metal record, even though both can have bass guitar.
+For example, beyond the instrumentation and arrangement differences, a bebop jazz record will be mixed much differently than a thrash metal record, even though both can have bass guitars.

 As another example, the bass guitar in a funk record may benefit from added tone in the mid-range to help it pop through the mix.
 Conversely, an RnB record may profit from a bass tone subdued in the midrange but powerful in the low-end.

 Of course, it's largely up to the bassist to dial in the tone, but it's also on us as mixing engineers to understand the goal of the mix and how EQ can help the bass guitar (or not).

 EQing Bass Guitar In The Context Of The Mix